Healthy Partnership Is Your Secret Weapon to a Successful International Expansion

 And I do mean partner.

-Reducing risk exposure, improving management and organizing operations across employment, tax, payroll, finance, compliance and general people operations requires an engaged team.
-To truly break down growth barriers and mitigate the ever-changing international employment risks, real partnership between a client and Blueback Global is critical.
+Reducing risk exposure, improving management, and organizing operations across employment, tax, payroll, finance, compliance, and general people operations requires an engaged team.
+To truly break down growth barriers and mitigate the ever-changing international employment risks, a real partnership between a client and Blueback Global is critical.

 In anticipation of this article, our CEO asked me “What issues get in the way of successful partnership and how do we at BGI and our clients maximize project value through partnership?”
 My goal is to share a perspective on how to avoid known partnership pitfalls and ensure successful project outcomes.
 The insight is true no matter the expansion scenario or provider you work with.
 This isn’t an indictment against frustrating clients or a chance for me to vent, because there are at least two partners in every project!
 We are committed to transparency as a core value – so this is about what all parties can do to build toward project success.
 There are two critical issues that must be addressed in order to achieve a healthy partnership.

 #1 – The issue that compromises project success most often is a lack of communication and responsiveness.